-The Looker Marketplace is a central location for finding, deploying, and managing any type of Looker content, such as Looker Blocks, applications, visualizations, and plug-ins.
+The Looker Marketplace is a central location for finding, deploying, and managing many types of Looker content, such as Looker Blocks, applications, visualizations, and plug-ins.

-To access the Marketplace, click the shop icon ( ) on the Looker menu bar.
-Accessing the Marketplace requires that you have the
+All users can access the Looker Marketplace by clicking the shop icon ( ) on the Looker menu bar.
+Users must have

 - Applications: Looker applications are comprehensive sets of models, dashboards, and Explores.
 Applications are designed to let you analyze your Sales and Marketing data without building your own LookML models.
 Using the Looker Marketplace, you can install an application and connect to your data source, and the installation process will create a Looker-managed database with a schema designed for your data source.
 The installation process then loads your data, letting you see results within 24 hours.

 - Models: Models are pre-built LookML models, including dashboards and Explores, for a variety of popular data sources.
 Some of the models include the ability to load and sync up your existing source data into a Looker-managed database, which lets you start using the pre-built models right away.

 - Plug-Ins: Plug-ins are visualization types that you can install and add to Looker’s native visualization library.

 Once a package is installed, it can be accessed from the Applications & Tools page, accessible from the Browse menu and the left sidebar in Browse:

 From there, you will see either the application’s homepage or a list of pre-built dashboards and Explores that use the installed model and associated data.
 Although all users will be able to view the Applications and Tools page, users will only be able to access the installed packages based on models to which they have been granted permissions to access.